 Facts About Badlands National Park

-Located in the Black Hills region of South Dakota, this gorgeous regions was first made into a national park in November 10, 1978.
+Located in the Black Hills region of South Dakota, this gorgeous region was first made into a national park in November 10, 1978.
 It was created to preserve the natural scenery.
 Home to a rich concentration of fossils, picturesque spires and pinnacles, it is no wonder it has been a national monument since 1929.
+Check out the first National Park on earth: Yellowstone National Park

 Badlands National Park got its name from the Lakota People who called it “mako sica”, or “land that is bad”.
 Due to its lack of water, dry lands and extreme terrain, it was difficult for them to pass.
 It was exactly its extreme terrain that has made it such a striking stop on any American road trip.
 Today, visitors enjoy Badlands NP for fossil spotting (please don’t take any home with you), hiking and photography.